River Esk, North Yorkshire: Overview

-Partway down the river at Danby Bridge, there is a ford in which vehicles can get trapped.
+Partway down the river at Danby Bridge there is a ford in which vehicles can get trapped.

 Between the junction of Fryup Dale and Lealholm the river passes through a narrow, steep-sided and wooded valley known as Crunkly Ghyll.
 Here the river drops 100 ft from the valley above to reach the village.
 Crunkly Ghyll was formed during the last great ice age as a huge wall of ice moved across the landscape carving out what is now the Esk Valley as far as Lealholm.
 At its head it formed a massive dam blocking the flow of water from above and creating a lake running back up the valley to Commondale.
-As the ice melted, the river forced its way out carving the ravine we see today.
-In Victorian times, the Ghyll was home to a large rockery garden, open to the public, but long since washed away by flooding of the river.
+As the ice melted, the river forced its way out, carving the ravine we see today.
+In Victorian times the ghyll was home to a large rockery garden, open to the public, but long since washed away by flooding of the river.

-The small villages along the river were at one time of great importance to the north-east, with coal mined in the valleys, and iron ore dug from quarries on the surrounding moors.
-Today, all that remains are the deserted mine shafts, though potash is mined, near Boulby, with tunnels running six miles beneath the sea, some of the deepest in Europe.
+The small villages along the river were at one time of great importance to the north-east, with coal mined in the valleys and iron ore dug from quarries on the surrounding moors.
+Today all that remains are the deserted mine shafts, though potash is mined near Boulby, with tunnels running six miles beneath the sea, some of the deepest in Europe.

-Of the major rivers in Yorkshire (as defined by the Environment Agency), the Esk is the only one to flow into the North Sea directly without flowing into either the River Tees or the Humber Estuary.
+Of the major rivers in Yorkshire (as defined by the Environment Agency), the Esk is the only one to flow into the North Sea direct without flowing into either the River Tees or the Humber Estuary.